mongodb/docs-app-services/source/includes/important-wipe-and-restart-edge-server-data-loss.rst

    If the data was written by a MongoDB Driver or tool using the Wire Protocol, the unsynced data is unrecoverable.

-   Before Edge Server moves from Public Preview to General Availability, you will have the option to recover local data when this error occurs.